gpecorino/Vgchartz_Data_Exploration/README.md

 There are still ways in which this project could be improved upon.

-The fisrt area for improvement is the webscrapping code.
+The first area for improvement is the webscrapping code.
 When running this code over extended periods of time we run into a problem where we loose connection to the database and have to start the code again to continue scrapping.
-The code rarely was able to get past 3000 entereies before loosing connect, so depending on the size of the data you are scrapping through this might not be an issue.
-In practice the simplets solution was to add the data that had already been scrapped to our csv file then to run the code again from the last completed entery and repeat this cycle until you have all your desired data.
+The code rarely was able to get past 3000 entries before losing connection, so depending on the size of the data you are scraping through this might not be an issue.
+In practice the simplest solution was to add the data that had already been scrapped to our csv file then to run the code again from the last completed entry and repeat this cycle until you have all your desired data.
 Though this solution does work I would like to find a way to maintain a stable connection for a longer period of time and to reduce the overall runtime of the code.
 Doing so would allow this to be a script that you only need to run once.

 The second area for improvement is that I would like to add a Machine learning section at the end of the EDA to create a model that can accurately predict total sales.
 This model will use the data in our 5 year window of 2014-2018 to focus on more recent trends and give our model better results.
-The main obsticle is figuring out how to handle the large amount of missing regional sales data we have in this window and doing further feature engeneering to improve model performance.
+The main obstacle is figuring out how to handle the large amount of missing regional sales data we have in this window and doing further feature engineering to improve model performance.